Did you notice it?

 Audience Insights allows you to analyze audiences on Facebook and explore targetable interests.

-If you have a significant amount of Page Likes or you’re familiar with Facebook’s Custom Audiences, you can use those for this strategy.
+If you have many Page Likes or are familiar with Facebook’s Custom Audiences, you can use those for this strategy.
 If not, use the interests from the stalker method.

-As an e-commerce marketer, you’ll be spending most of your time on three main sections of the Audience Insights tool; Demographics, Page Likes and Purchase.
+As an e-commerce marketer, you’ll spend most of your time on three main sections of the Audience Insights tool; Demographics, Page Likes and Purchase.

 This is where you can see gender, age, habits, lifestyle,

 This is where you can see which other pages/targetable interests your audience “likes.”
 A big mistake people make when looking at page likes is not ensuring they are relevant.